 Notwithstanding paragraph [11] of this CMM, when a Member or a CNCP has sufficient proof that a foreign fishing vessel seeking entry into its port has engaged in IUU fishing, fishing related activities in support of such fishing, or is identified on the NPFC IUU vessel list or that of another regional fisheries management organization (RFMO), the Member or the CNCP shall deny that foreign fishing vessel entry into its ports.

-In the case of denial of entry, the Member or CNCP shall communicate its decision taken to the contact point of the flag State of the foreign fishing vessel and transmit it directly to the NPFC Secretariat, who shall promptly post this information on the NPFC members only secure website.
+In the case of denial of entry, the Member or CNCP shall communicate its decision taken to the contact point of the flag State of the foreign fishing vessel and upload the decision to the GIES (including notification to the Secretariat via the GIES), or transmit it directly to the NPFC Secretariat, who shall promptly post this information on the NPFC members only secure website.
 The Member or CNCP shall also communicate its decision, as appropriate and to the extent possible, to relevant coastal States, regional fisheries management organizations and other relevant international organizations.

 Notwithstanding paragraphs [12] and [13] of this CMM, a Member or CNCP may allow the entry into its ports of a foreign fishing vessel referred to in those paragraphs exclusively for the purpose of inspecting it and taking other appropriate actions in conformity with international law which are at least as effective as denial of port entry in preventing, deterring and eliminating IUU fishing and fishing related activities in support of such fishing.